Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Preliminaries

-To this end, GCNs are used to learn the embeddings of both users and items, denoted as $z_u$ and $z_v$, which are further used to compute the predicted rating from a user $u$ to an item $v$, denoted as $r_{uv}'$, through an MLP layer.
-Then, the detection component will take the user embedding and the prediction error $e_{uv} = |r_{uv} - r_{uv}'|$ as input to produce a refined embedding $z_{u}'$ for user $u$.
-RNF is then used to compute the conditional probability that a user $u$ is a normal as $\mathbb{P}_T \left[ y=0 | z_{u}^{*} , \theta , \pi \right]$, where $z_u^*$ is the refined user embedding, $\theta$ is the trainable model parameter, $\pi$ is a prior distribution, and $y=0$ indicates that a user is normal.
-Finally, the prediction and detection components are jointly trained in an \textit{end-to-end} manner by minimizing the following loss function decomposed into two parts:
+Given the user embedding $z_u$ learned by GNNs, a classifier (i.e, Random Neural Forest \cite{biau2019neural}) is used to estimate the probability that a user $u$ is normal, denoted as $\mathbb{P} \left[ y=0 | z_{u}, \theta \right]$, where $\theta$ is the model parameter, and $y=0$ indicates that a user is normal.
+Finally, the prediction and detection components are jointly trained in an \textit{end-to-end} manner by minimizing the following loss function consisting of two parts: